Fear & Greed Index

 2024-03-142024 pre-halving high $73,097.7788 · Extreme greed

-The cluster table is the page’s distinctive read.
+This is the page’s distinctive read, and the part most competitor pages omit.
 For every daily print of Extreme Fear (≤25) and Extreme Greed (≥75) since the series began, the median 30, 90, and 180-day forward BTC return is computed against our own daily-close series.
-The sample size is what most competitor pages omit — without it, “buy fear, sell greed” is a slogan; with it, the return distribution is a fact you can read off.
+Without the sample size, “buy fear, sell greed” is a slogan; with it, the return distribution is a number you can read off and argue with.

 Median forward BTC return after each regime — full daily-close history, refreshed nightly